In you, Lord, I take refuge. Never let me be disgraced. Psalm 71:1

 Idolatrous Cities to be Destroyed

 12 If you hear about one of your cities, in which the Lord your God is giving you to dwell, that 13 certain wicked men have come out from among you and have drawn away the inhabitants of their city, saying, “Let’s go and serve other gods,” which you have not known, 14 then you shall inquire, investigate, and ask diligently.
 If you are certain this is true, that such abomination was done among you, 15 you shall surely strike the inhabitants of that city with the edge of the sword, destroying it utterly, with all that is in it and its livestock, with the edge of the sword.
-16 You shall gather all its plunder into the middle of its street, and shall burn the city with fire, with all of its plunder, to the Lord your God.
+16 You shall gather all its plunder into the middle of its street and shall burn the city with fire, with all of its plunder, to the Lord your God.
 It shall be a heap forever.
 It shall not be built again.
-17 Nothing of the devoted thing shall cling to your hand, that the Lord may turn from the fierceness of his anger and show you mercy, and have compassion on you and multiply you, as he has sworn to your fathers, 18 when you listen to the voice of the Lord your God, to keep all his commandments which I am giving you today, to do that which is right in the eyes of the Lord your God.
+17 Nothing of the devoted thing shall cling to your hand, that the Lord may turn from the fierceness of his anger and show you mercy and have compassion on you and multiply you, as he has sworn to your fathers, 18 when you listen to the voice of the Lord your God, to keep all his commandments which I am giving you today, to do that which is right in the eyes of the Lord your God.

 Clean and Unclean Animals

 3 You shall not eat any abominable thing.
 4 These are the animals which you may eat: the ox, the sheep, the goat, 5 the deer, the gazelle, the roebuck, the wild goat, the ibex, the antelope, and the chamois.
-6 Every animal that parts the hoof, and has the hoof split in two and chews the cud, among the animals, you may eat.
-7 Nevertheless these you shall not eat of them that chew the cud, or of those who have the hoof split: the camel, the hare, and the rabbit.
+6 Every animal that parts the hoof and has the hoof split in two and chews the cud, among the animals, you may eat.
+7 Nevertheless these you shall not eat of them that chew the cud, or of those who have the hoof split: the camel, the hare, and the rock badger.
 Because they chew the cud but do not part the hoof, they are unclean to you.
 8 The pig, because it has a split hoof but does not chew the cud, is unclean to you.
 You shall not eat their meat.
 You shall not touch their carcasses.

 9 These you may eat of all that are in the waters: you may eat whatever has fins and scales.
 10 You shall not eat whatever does not have fins and scales.
 It is unclean to you.